kaveet/workflow/README.md

 ## Contributing

-Guidelines for contributions are not quite ready, but I'm always happy to entertain Pull Requests or requests.
-Please share your expertise and improve these guides for others!
+Guidelines for contributions are not quite ready, but I'm always happy to entertain Pull Requests or comments.
+Please share your expertise and improve this resource for others!